Features Of New Apple IPhone 3G Unveiled

 “Everything they told us they wanted, we have built into the new iPhone 2.0 software”, Mr Jobs announced.

 So far, due to a lack of suitable alternatives, corporate users had no choice but to opt for Blackberries if they want to take full advantage of business features, but this monopoly is expected to end with the launch of Apple’s new device.

 Although it is not yet known how many corporate users will buy into the iPhone 2.0, it has the potential to boost Apple’s sales much further.

-The new Apple iPhone 3G will be available for sales in 22 countries within a month, and in 70 countries by the end of the year.
+The new Apple iPhone 3G will be available for sale in 22 countries within a month and in 70 countries by the end of the year.
 Vodafone announced that they will start to sell it in Australia, New Zealand, Italy and Portugal from July 11th.

 ©Fair Investment Company Ltd